 You just typed an Emacs command and it didn't do as you wanted.
 Perhaps, you deleted a large, but the wrong, section of text!!
 Keep your cool!!
-While in Emacs you can undo it by C-x C-u.
-You can continue to type C-x C-u to slowly undo your other changes.
+While in Emacs you can undo it by selecting Edit - Undo (or type C-\).
+You can continue to use this option to slowly undo your other changes.